We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, before purchasing a probiotic, it is important to know that probiotic supplements are not necessary for everyone.
 In fact, an individual should not use probiotics as an alternative to seeking advice from a healthcare professional.

 People should contact a healthcare professional to discuss taking a probiotic before purchasing any products.
 The

 The most effective probiotic is one that contains the correct bacteria for a person’s specific needs.

-As with any supplement, a person should talk to a doctor before taking a probiotic, especially if they are on medication or have underlying health issues.
+As with any supplement, a person should talk with a doctor before taking a probiotic, especially if they are on medication or have underlying health issues.

 While probiotics may help some people, they are not a cure for any illness.
-So if symptoms persist, please speak to a doctor.
+If symptoms persist, an individual should consult a doctor.